boyter/scc/README.md

 Note if you plan to run `scc` in Alpine containers you will need to build with CGO_ENABLED=0.

-See the below dockerfile as an example on how to achieve this based on this issue https://github.com/boyter/scc/issues/208
+See the below Dockerfile as an example on how to achieve this based on this issue https://github.com/boyter/scc/issues/208

 ```
 FROM golang as scc-get